DataDog/documentation/content/en/account_management/rbac/permissions.md

 Grants the ability to write historical views, meaning to trigger a [Log Rehydration*][11].

-This permission is global, but only enables to trigger a rehydration for Archives users have [Logs Read Archive](r#logs-read-archives) permission.
+This permission is global.
+It enables users to trigger a rehydration for archives on which they have [Logs Read Archive](r#logs-read-archives) permission.

 {{< img src="account_management/rbac/logs_hv_roles_combination.png" alt="Write Historical View"  style="width:70%;">}}

-On the example above:
+In the example above:

-* `ADMIN` Role members **can** rehydrate from the `Audit Archive`, as they have the Write Historical View (Rehydrate) permission on along with the Read Archive permission on that Archive.
+* `ADMIN` Role members **can** rehydrate from the `Audit Archive`, as they have the Write Historical View (Rehydrate) permission, as well as the Read Archive permission on that archive.
-* `AUDIT` Role members **cannot** rehydrate from the `Audit Archive`, as they don't have the Write Historical View (Rehydrate) permission on.
+* `AUDIT` Role members **cannot** rehydrate from the `Audit Archive`, as they do not have the Write Historical View (Rehydrate) permission.
-* `PROD` Role members **cannot** rehydrate from the `Audit Archive`, as they don't have Read Archive permission on that Archive.
+* `PROD` Role members **cannot** rehydrate from the `Audit Archive`, as they do not have the Read Archive permission.

 Besides: